Space48/magento2-code-quality/README.md

 ```

 Replace the sample `a000z999` commit hash with the hash from the project where you want to start linting from.
 Files modified after the starting commit hash will be linted during project build and will fail the build on linter violations.

+**Note:**
+If using warden, commit still fails with `SplFileInfo::openFile(/var/www/html/.git/COMMIT_EDITMSG): failed to open st
+ream: No such file or directory` error: rename or revert to original git 'commit-msg' hook.

 #### 3. Commit to project`s repo.
 Commit updated composer files, vendor folder, code-quality config files from the root and 'makefile' changes